Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Ranunculaceae

-Bright yellow daisy-like flowers seem to be a special feature of the springtime explosion of wildflowers in the Algarve region of Portugal, but unlike Crown Daisies (Chrysanthemum coronarium) Anemone palmata, which is actually a member of the Buttercup family (Ranunculaceae), is more selective about its habitat, preferring moister ground.
+Bright yellow daisy-like flowers seem to be a special feature of the springtime explosion of wildflowers in the Algarve region of Portugal, but Anemone palmata, is not a daisy (asteraceae) but a member of the Buttercup family (ranunculaceae).

 Anemone palmata has a restricted range, being fairly common across most of Spain and Portugal and in the southern part of France.
 The Palmate Anemone is also recorded from Sardinia and Sicily.

 Anemone palmata is more selective about its habitat than most other members of its genus, preferring moister ground.
 From March to May Anemone palmata can be found in damp pockets in rocky ground, on grassy slopes and in open positions in woodland, notably with various kinds of oak trees including Cork Oaks; we have also found it under pines on woodland edges in the Algarve region of southern Portugal.
 (The picture above shows Anemone palmata blooming in dense pine needles in open woodland in the Algarve during April.)

 A good distintuishing feature is the rounded, lobed leaves which are so unlike those of many of the daisies that appear in the same region and at the same time of year.